aleshaleksey/fansys23/11-weapons-armour.md

 - **Sunder**: Proficiency with this weapon allows the use of sunder as if proficient with the manoeuvre while wielding it.
 If the user already has proficiency with "sunder", it gains a +2 bonus when sundering with this weapon.
 - **Special**: The weapon has some unique properties or rules which do not fit neatly into a different category.

+___
 ### Weapon proficiencies

 Any entity may wield a weapon it is physically capably of wielding.
 If it is not proficient, it makes attacks with a -5 penalty.
 On a critical fail it damages itself, rolling the same damage dice it would as if it had hit the intended target.

 Proficiency with a weapon type eliminates both the penalty and the damage to self on crit fails.
 In addition it allows the use of any of a weapon's special properties.

+___
+### Weapons, damage and governing stats

+Weapon damage is almost always natural physical damage (see "[damage type](10-conditions-types.md#damage-types)").
+However, certain abilities like "[spirit strike](06-abilities.md#spirit-strike)" can change this.
+Weapons deal damage based on the damage dice which are specific to each weapon (see the [weapon table](#weapon-table) below) plus the bonus based on its governing stat (as well as material bonus and potentially other bonuses).
+For example a hand axe has an attack bonus of [[NAP] + [STR]] and deals [1d6 + [STR]] damage.

+Weapon attacks are generally targeted attacks that rely on NAP and are "[governed](04-combat.md#attacks-and-damage-bonuses)" by one of STR or DEX.
+For example a hand axe is always governed by STR, a bow is always governed by DEX.
+However, some, mostly melee, weapons can be governed by either (STR/DEX) as per character choice.
+If a weapon that that can be governed by either is used with DEX, then [DEX] is added to the attack bonus, but there is no stat bonus added to the damage unless the character has the "[weapon finesse](06-abilities.md#weapon-finesse)" boon.
+___
 ### Improvised Weapons

 Items that are not designed to be used as weapons can also be used for this purpose, although they are generally les effective.
 A character using an improvised weapon makes attack rolls as if it is not proficient (-5 penalty).
 The size of an improvised weapon affects how much damage it does, and its form affects the damage.
 For example a character wielding a vase might do bludgeoning damage, while one wielding a fork might do [a small amount of] piercing damage.